davnicwil/react-frontload/README.md

 #### Load data asynchronously into your React components.
 Works on both client and server render.

-> **Upgrade to v1.0.6 immediately, it contains an important bugfix**
+> **Important - upgrade to v1.0.6 immediately, it contains an important bugfix**

 > v1.0.6 fixes a bug with parallel server renders.
 If you are running node @ v8.12.0+, upgrade to v1.0.6 and you are done, your existing code will just work.
-If you are running node below v0.8.12, you have to make a tiny change to your server render code.
+If you are running node below v8.12.0, you have to make a tiny change to your server render code.
 [Please see here](/docs/react-frontload-parallel-server-render-bugfix.md) for details.

 Client render                   | Server render